timmybird/fogis_api_client_python/CONTRIBUTING.md

 7. **Guidelines for AI Agents**:
    - Follow all the same guidelines as human contributors
-   - Use the markdown file approach for PR descriptions (as described in section 4)
+   - Always use the markdown file approach for complex GitHub content (as described in section 4)
+   - This is especially important for AI-generated content, which can be lengthy and complex
    - Generate well-structured, properly formatted code that follows the project's style guidelines
    - Provide detailed explanations of your changes in PR descriptions
    - Break down complex tasks into smaller, manageable PRs
    - Always run tests locally before submitting PRs
    - Be explicit about any limitations or potential issues in your implementation
    - When in doubt, ask for clarification rather than making assumptions
+   - Consider creating templates for common tasks to ensure consistency

 8. **Remind Users of the Process**:
    - If a user asks you to push directly to main, remind them of the GitFlow process